akeneo/pim-api-docs/content/resources.md

 ![Channels in the Akeneo UI](img/channels_ui.png)

-Below is the JSON standard format representing this set of channels when you request through the API.
+Below is the JSON standard format representing this set of channels when requested through the API.

 ```json
 {